Updated January, 2022

 Climbing at The Core

 There’s a climbing wall at The Core, located next to the entrance of the Whistler Conference Centre, where they run guided climbing sessions and a Climb and Dine evening program.
-It’s perfect for kids up to 14 and includes a pizza dinner.
+It’s perfect for kids up to 14 and includes dinner.

 If your teen is an avid climber they might be able to use the bouldering wall and the self-belay system on their own, but it’s on a case-by-case basis.
 Pop in and speak to the front desk team when you’re in Whistler.